Shi-Raida/workstation/files/agent-os/instructions/core/analyze-product.md

   3. **Roadmap**: What features are planned next?
 Any major refactoring planned?

-  4. **Decisions**: Are there important technical or product decisions I should document?

-  5. **Team Preferences**: Any coding standards or practices the team follows that I should capture?
+  4. **Team Preferences**: Any coding standards or practices the team follows that I should capture?
 </context_questions>

 <instructions>